non-npc/Stellaris-Map-Editor/README.md

 ## 4. Export the Galaxy

-Export directly into a playable Stellaris mod format.
+Export directly into a playable Stellaris mod format for version 4.4.1.
+In New Game setup, choose **Galaxy Shape: Elliptical**, then select your exported scenario.

 ---